The place and role of a safety plan

 - willingness to participate in reasonable restorative justice processes or counselling which may aid the healing of victims.

 A sample document (called a Safety Plan) is available.

-In cases where the POI refuses to co-operate but remains a member of a congregation, a letter setting out boundaries, stating the consequences of a breach, identifying mentors and offering support should be provided to the POI in place of a signed record of arrangements.
-A copy of such a letter should also be provided to the PSU.
+In cases where the POC refuses to co-operate but remains a member of a congregation, a letter setting out boundaries, stating the consequences of a breach, identifying mentors and offering support should be provided to the in place of a signed record of arrangements.
+A copy of such a letter should also be provided to the ODSM.